TobieSurette/snow-crab-measurement-project/studies/September 2023 - Western Cape Breton/README.md

 ## Data set

 An initial data set of about 70 crabs were measured and a further 20 or so crabs were frozen for later measurement in the lab.

+## Issues

+- When measuring, the Tellspec NIR was protected with either a plastic film (e.g. Saran Wrap) or a small transparent plastic disk.
+What type of protective film was used is contained in the the `protection` variable.
+Different platics are likely to affect the absorption spectra in different ways.